-The gas surface density maps in the two right-hand columns of Fig. 1 reveal the vastly different environments that the satellite encounters during infall.
-First, it comes close to the central galaxy of the halo (a MW-like galaxy) and also other satellites, whereas at its apocentre it almost appears to be a dwarf galaxy in isolation.
-However, the stellar light projections (left column of Fig. 1) are more centrally concentrated than the stellar light of the isolated dwarf galaxy with a similar stellar mass, which is shown in the third row of Fig. 1.
-The magnetic field map during infall hints towards magnetic draping in front of the infalling satellite (the satellite is moving in the positive x-direction in this figure).
+the positive x-direction in this figure).
 After its first approach, the satellite exhibits a higher field strength than during the first infall.
-In particular, within a sphere of radius 5 kpc (10 kpc) around the centre of the satellite, the average magnetic field strength increases from 1.6 (0.8) μ G at t{look} = 5 Gyr, to 1.9 (1.2) at t{look} = 4.31 Gyr (as shown in the first row), to 3.0 (1.2) μ G at $t{look} = 1.85$ Gyr (as shown in the second row).
-In addition, the satellite's magnetic field strength at apocentre (depicted in the second row) is also higher than the one in the isolated dwarf of 0.8 (0.5) μ G within 5 (10) kpc (which will be further discussed in the next section).
+In particular, within a sphere of radius 5 kpc (10 kpc) around the centre of the satellite, the average magnetic field strength increases from 1.6 (0.8) $\mu$ G at $t{look} = 5$ Gyr, to 1.9 (1.2) at $t{look} = 4.31$ Gyr (as shown in the first row), to 3.0 (1.2) $\mu$ G at $t{look} = 1.85$ Gyr (as shown in the second row).
+In addition, the satellite's magnetic field strength at apocentre (depicted in the second row) is also higher than the one in the isolated dwarf of 0.8 (0.5) $\mu$ G within 5 (10) kpc (which will be further discussed in the next section).
 Furthermore, the metallicity maps suggest that the ISM of the satellite does not mix significantly with the CGM of the host galaxy during infall, retaining most of its low-metallicity gas (i.e. lower than the metallicity of the CGM, enriched by outflows from the central galaxy).

-In Fig. 2, we compare the averaged magnetic field strength of central galaxies to satellite galaxies at z=0 for the CR-MHD simulations, which we obtain by calculating the volume-weighted averaged magnetic energy density $\varepsilon_B = B^2/(8\pi)$ within a fixed radius of 20 kpc around the centre of all galaxies.3 Within the same region as the magnetic field, we calculate their SFR averaged over the last 100 Myrs.
-We only show centrals in the same stellar mass range as the satellites, i.e. $M{\star} \lesssim 10^{11} \, \mathrm{M}{\odot}$.
-We discriminate between satellites on first approach and after that (i.e. at least 300 Myrs after the first pericentre of its orbit).
+In Fig. 2, we compare the averaged magnetic field strength of central galaxies to satellite galaxies at z = 0 for the CR-MHD simulations, which we obtain by calculating the volume-weighted averaged magnetic energy density $\varepsilon_B = B^2/(8\pi)$ within a fixed radius of 20 kpc around the centre of all galaxies.
+Within the same region as the magnetic field, we calculate their SFR averaged over the last 100 Myr.
+We only show centrals in the same stellar mass range as the satellites, i.e. $M{\star} \leq 10^{11} \,\mathrm{M{\odot}}$ .
+We discriminate between satellites on first approach and after that (i.e. at least 300 Myr after the first pericentre of its orbit).